How EMDR Therapy Treats Eating Disorders in Salt Lake City, Utah

 How does EMDR therapy help treat eating disorders?

-I’m sure you have questions about what EMDR is, and how it helps with eating disorders.
+I’m sure you have questions about what EMDR is and how it helps with eating disorders.
 Eating disorders are rooted in so much more than food, weight, and appearance.
 My favorite type of work to do with clients is to go deeper and look at the root of things in therapy rather than just surface-level things.
 EMDR allows us to do that together.
-Women (and men but I mostly treat women) with eating disorders hold so many negative beliefs about themselves and their bodies.
-Commonly, my clients believe they’re not good enough, they’re powerless, or things that have happened in their lives are all their fault.
+Women with eating disorders hold so many negative beliefs about themselves and their bodies.
+Commonly, my clients believe they’re not good enough, they’re powerless, or that things that have happened in their lives are all their fault.

 EMDR therapy focuses on changing negative beliefs